 top of page

-In this article, we'll dive deep into the elements that make up a successful drama film like Rosebud Lane.
+In this article, we'll dive deep into the elements that make Rosebud Lane one of the best new drama films to stream in 2023.
 We'll explore how the film's unique narrative structure, relatable characters, soaring musical score and stunning cinematography all work together to create an emotionally resonant story that will leave you feeling uplifted and inspired.
 So, let's get started!

 This independent film, written and directed by John Lacy, tells the story of a father connecting with his young son through a shared love of cinema.
 Set in the Blue Ridge Mountains of North Carolina, Rosebud Lane is a beautiful portrayal of the power of cinema to bring people together and heal old wounds.